LogicalAtomist/UI-Map/README.md

 #### make_all_versions.sh ####

-This is sa hell script which runs all the above to create a completely new set of files for the side-by-side-by-side website.
+This is a shell script which runs all the above to create a completely new set of files for the side-by-side-by-side website.
 It would only work on my computer, however, without modifications.

 ### License ###